Trihydro/TIM-Manager/cvmanager/scripts/README.md

 | `snmp_version` | `4.1`, `1218` |
 | `firmware_version` | `y20.0.0`, `y20.1.0`, `y20.23.3`, `y20.39.4` |
 | `target_firmware_version` | `y20.0.0`, `y20.1.0`, `y20.23.3`, `y20.39.4` |

+## create-cvmanager-pgdb-backup.sh
+This script creates a backup of the CV Manager database using the `pg_dump` utility.
+The script will prompt the user for the password of the database user and create a backup file in the `pgdb-backups` directory.

+Instructions for using this script can be found in the [`backup-restore.md`](../docs/backup-restore.md#backup) document.

+## restore-cvmanager-pgdb-from-backup.sh
+This script restores the CV Manager database from a backup file using the `pg_restore` utility.
+The script accepts the path to the backup file as an argument and will prompt the user for the password of the database user.
+The script will restore the database from the backup file and log any errors that occur during the restoration process.
+At this time, errors are thrown due to Keycloak tables not existing, but they do not appear to affect the ability for users to log into the application post-restoration and the tables appear to be created nevertheless.

+Instructions for using this script can be found in the [`backup-restore.md`](../docs/backup-restore.md#restore) document.